• Skip to main content

 These blueberry oatmeal bars are delicious on their own, but you can also enjoy them with a dollop of yogurt.
 You can serve them with a scoop of vanilla ice cream or whipped cream as a healthier dessert.

-Yes you can, but I recommend using a food processor if possible.
-It’s quicker to do and guarantees that every little oat flake will be coated in the oil and maple syrup.
-If, however, you prefer to mix the ingredients using a spoon be sure to do this as thoroughly as you can until there are no dry ingredients visible.
+Yes you can, though I strongly recommend using a food processor if possible.
+It’s quick and guarantees that every little oat flake will be coated in the oil, peanut butter and maple syrup.

 Top tips and FAQs